Skip to content

 I’m also happy paying something, don’t get me wrong.

-But sometimes the costs are unjustifyable.
+But sometimes the costs are unjustifiable.

 Like in the case of my email newsletter.
 Hosted solutions are just too expensive at scale.

-Also speaking of website analytics, hosted solutions can get pricey when your pageviews count is considerable.
+Also, speaking of website analytics, hosted solutions can get pricey when your pageviews count is considerable.

 So I decided to self-host their analytics solution.